-Actually Brad (Ben Stiller) could be really proud of his life: he has a good job, a loving wife (Jenna Fischer) and a talented son who will go to college soon.
-But as he travels along the east coast with Troy (Austin Abrams) so that the boy can see different colleges, Brad is confronted with memories of his own youth.
-He thinks of all his friends back then who are so much more successful than he is.
-And suddenly Brad finds himself in a deep crisis of meaning, from which he can only free himself when he realizes that success doesn't have to be synonymous with happiness…
+Actually, Brad (Ben Stiller) could be really proud of his life: he has a good job, a loving wife (Jenna Fischer), and a talented son who will soon be going to college.
+But while traveling down the East Coast with Troy (Austin Abrams) so the boy can look at different colleges, Brad is confronted with memories of his own youth.
+He thinks of all his friends from back then who are so much more successful than he is.
+And suddenly Brad finds himself in a deep crisis of meaning, from which he can only extricate himself when he realizes that success does not have to mean happiness.

-What White does well is to disenchant supposed illusions, especially when it comes to the misconception that the grass on the other side is always much greener.
-Brad knows from his youth friends only what he reads in social networks or hears about third parties.
-Thus he builds up an ideal picture of their lives, against which his life actually seems a little pathetic.
-How reality is then confronted with these ideas is one of the film's great strengths, as it is revealed by Brad's fears, self-doubt and envy, which he projected onto the other men, ultimately have their roots somewhere completely different.
+What White does well is debunk supposed illusions, especially when it comes to the mistaken belief that the grass is always much greener on the other side.
+Brad only knows of his childhood friends what he reads on social media or hears through third parties.
+So he builds up an ideal image of their lives, against which his actually seems a bit pathetic.
+How reality is then set against these ideas is one of the film's great strengths, revealing that Brad's fears, self-doubt and the envy he has projected onto the other men ultimately have their roots somewhere else entirely.

-"In doubt happy" manages very well to trace the midlife crisis of a man who simply can't cope with his middle-class status in the face of a society in which even in his forties one has to be young, rich and sexy.
-The message of the film is clear: Look twice, then you might be able to see that what you are looking for is exactly what you already have.
-Unfortunately, this is only conditionally entertaining and somewhat exhausting to look at, which is why the deserved "worth seeing" is only available with limitations!
+Happy in Doubt manages very well to trace the mid-life crisis of a man who simply can't cope with his middle-class status in the face of a society that demands you be young, rich and sexy even in your forties.
+The message of the film is clear: look twice, and you might succeed in realizing that what you're looking for is exactly what you already have.
+Unfortunately, it is only partly entertaining and a bit exhausting to watch, which is why the deserved "worth seeing" is only given with reservations!